 In this article, we are going to learn all about Data types in Python with the help of examples.
 Data types are one of the most important stuff of any programming language that tells to interpreter what type of data the programmer wants to use.

-In this, we will explore Python data types and with the help of suitable exmaples along with their different data types.
+In this, we will explore Python data types with the help of suitable examples along with their different data types.

-In Python programming, every value is an data type.
-Since everything is the object in Python programming.
-Data types in Python is classes and variables are the instances ( Objects ) of these classes.
+In Python programming, every value is a data type.
+Since everything is an object in Python programming.
+Data types in Python are classes and variables are the instances ( Objects ) of these classes.

 Here list of different Python data types.

-In python, the variable is storing a value and the value belongs to a specific data type, I don’t know what type of value store the variable then don’t worry python provides a type() built-in function which is used to find the data types of variable.
+In Python, the variable stores a value and the value belongs to a specific data type, I don’t know what type of value stores the variable so don’t worry Python provides a type() built-in function that is used to find the data types of variable.

 abc = 'Python'